OpenBMB/ChatDev/README.md

 configuration JSON files.
 Check out the example provided in the ``CompanyConfig/Default`` directory.
 For detailed instructions on customization, refer to our [Wiki](wiki.md).

-**Software**: Whenever you develop software using ChatDev, a corresponding folder is generated containing all the essential information.
+**Software**: Whenever you develop software using WEB-AI-Startr.Team, a corresponding folder is generated containing all the essential information.
 Sharing your work with us is as simple as making a pull request.
 Here's an example: execute the command ``python3 run.py --task "design a 2048 game" --name "2048"  --org "THUNLP" --config "Default"``.
 This will create a software package and generate a folder named ``/WareHouse/2048_THUNLP_timestamp``.
 Inside, you'll find: